 Ellern Mede follows NICE guidelines in treating Bulimia, the treatment of choice being cognitive behavioural therapy (CBT).
-Ellern Mede’s specialist Adult Bulimia service involves a short inpatient stay for symptom interruption combined with post discharge support.
-The programme is run by specialist consultant psychiatrist, Dr Eric Johnson-Sabine.
-Care Plans are patient-centred to suit the lifestyle circumstances of the patient.
+Outpatient Care Plans are patient-centred to suit the lifestyle circumstances of the patient.

-A strong focus of treatment is on the particular causes of the bulimic behaviour in each patient.
+A strong focus of the treatment is on the particular causes of the bulimic behaviour in each patient.
 This could be linked to underlying psychological issues and so psychological therapy explores the thoughts that trigger the behaviour.
 The cycle of bingeing and purging can be similar to an addiction; breaking the cycle is essential to begin to restore normal eating patterns.
-Meal support is offered and the patient eats regularly, to help avoid feelings of hunger and food craving.
+The patient should eat regularly, to help avoid feelings of hunger and food craving.
 Thinking styles are challenged to improve self-esteem and change the belief that weight is key to personal value.
 Some patients may be recommended antidepressant medication.

-Support after discharge is offered as outpatient treatment consultations for psychiatry, psychology and dietetics.
+Ellern Mede outpatient treatment consultations for psychiatry, psychology and dietetics may be found to help post discharge from other providers’ inpatient care.
 Maintaining therapy this way supports the person to make their new coping strategies part of every day life and by returning to work and family they maintain their career and social commitments while dealing with their health needs.
-In some treatment resistant cases NICE guidelines recommend up to a year of treatment.

 Dr Gregg Jantz, an author on eating disorders, writes: “staying connected to you is the key to bulimia recovery” and offers five tips for maintaining your recovery after treatment: